the-isf-academy/new-making-with-code/content/cs9/unit02/project_story/_index.md

 **You have 5 in class days to complete this project.**

-- begins on Monday, 24 April
-- due on Monday, 08 May

 | CS9.1 Dates  | CS9.2 Dates  | Agenda                           |
 |--------------|--------------|----------------------------------|